 In addition to taxes, you’ll likely have other payroll deductions as well.
 The most common deductions include retirement plans, medical insurance premiums, disability insurance premiums, and health savings accounts.

 Any amount you “defer” to an employer-sponsored retirement plan is not subject to federal or state income taxes, but is still subject to FICA tax.
 In the above example, Alice’s taxable income was $80,000.
 Her gross income could have been $90,000, but she deferred $10,000 to her retirement account.
 Therefore, she was only taxed on $80,000 for federal and state taxes, but was still taxed at $90,000 for Social Security and Medicare taxes.
 Retirement accounts that qualify for pre-tax contributions include SEP and SIMPLE IRAs, TSAs, and 401(k), 403(b), and 457 Plans.

 As an employee, if you’re responsible for paying a portion of your healthcare premiums, that amount will also lower the amount you’re taxed on – which lowers your federal, state and FICA taxes.
 Also, if you have a health savings account (HSA), any contributions will lower your federal, state, and FICA taxes (as long as they’re made via payroll deductions).
 Contributing to an HSA from your bank account does not qualify.

 If your company offers a Roth 401(k) or Roth 403(b) option, contributions to those accounts will NOT lower your taxable income since they are made “post-tax” (not as a deferral).

 Phew!
 We got through all the paycheck details and now you know the ins and outs of your saving resource!
-In Part 2 we’ll cover how to best allocate your spending, saving, debt paydown, and investing.
-In the meantime, reach out to a financial advisor today to begin defining your goals and learning how to expand what is possible with your money.
+Check out Part 2, “6 Simple Steps for Managing Your Money,” where we cover how to best allocate your spending, saving, debt paydown, and investing.
+Reach out to a financial advisor today to begin defining your goals and learning how to expand what is possible with your money.